FabioViscuso/sweet-bakery-boilerplate/README.md

-# Getting Started with Create React App
+# React + TS Boilerplate

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Also adds out-of-the-box support for SWR, React Router and TailwindCSS
 ## Available Scripts

 In the project directory, you can run: